scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver or spell attack against this target adds 2 Terrible dice to their rolls.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 Regardless of spell type they roll 2/2/1/0/0 for all spells, and add 2 Superior dice when the target of _Counter Spell_.
-The have 3 3rd level spell slots and know the following spells: _Phantasmal Blades_, _Fireball_, _, _Beacon_, _Sword Burst_, _Healing Word_.
+The are a 3rd level caster with 11 mana and know the following spells: _Phantasmal Blades_, _Fireball_, _, _Beacon_, _Sword Burst_, _Healing Word_.

 **Actions**